-Another example: I arrived at my sister Anita’s house for a visit.
+I arrived at my sister Anita’s house for a visit.
 After she sat on my outdoor sectional last year, she knew she wanted one for her own yard.
-As soon as the season arrived this year, she came home with a wonderful curvy sectional from a big box store.
-What was the standard colour of the seat cushions?
+As soon as the warmer season arrived this year, she came home with a wonderful curvy sectional from a big box store.
+And, can you guess what the standard colour of the seat cushions was?

 Pink beige.
 Naturally.